rjmngr929/Kotlin-Permission-Handle/README.md

 Usage
 ------

-To discover all the APIs of this library, check the [wiki](https://github.com/fondesa/kpermissions/wiki).
-It contains some useful notes and advanced features not explained in the ```README```.
-For further samples, check the [sample](https://github.com/fondesa/kpermissions/tree/master/sample) provided by this library.
+For further samples, check the [sample](https://github.com/rjmngr929/Kotlin-Permission-Handle/tree/master/app) provided by this library.
 It shows how to integrate this library and request the permissions from an Activity or a Fragment.

 ### Basic usage
 You can create a ```PermissionRequest``` either from an ```Activity``` or a ```Fragment``` using the extension method ```permissionsBuilder()```: